What You Should Do if You Are Involved in an Out-of-State Accident

 If you are injured by a negligent driver on a Virginia highway, you may be legally required to file your claim with that person’s liability insurance.

 The laws of the state where the crash happened govern whether you can file a lawsuit.
 While each state is different, generally, at-fault states allow you to file a lawsuit with few exceptions.
 No-fault states place limitations on when you can file a lawsuit.

 However, sometimes a lawsuit may be the only way to recover maximum compensation.
 That is why it is so important to discuss the situation with an experienced attorney.
-The lawyers at Lynch Law Firm are focused on the best interests of accident victims, not insurance companies.
+The lawyers at Lynch Law Firm, PC are focused on the best interests of accident victims, not insurance companies.

 Call a Knowledgeable Attorney for Assistance